 This will allow you to work together to teach them both languages simultaneously.
 You don’t need to start showing them Spanish grammar until they’re older.
 Just talk to them in their new language and before you know it, they’ll learn to speak.

-If you aren’t a Spanish speaker, then it is possible to find a Spanish teacher who can do some basic Spanish to your child, such as introducing some useful verbs and teaching them how to count, just as any other beginner would start learning Spanish.
+If you aren’t a Spanish speaker, then it is possible to find a Spanish teacher who can do some basic Spanish to your child, such as introducing some useful verbs and teaching them how to count, just as any other beginner would start taking Spanish classes near me.

 If there isn’t a Spanish speaker at home, it’s important that you follow the example set by bilingual families.
 A child can learn to speak Spanish even if there are no Spanish speakers living in the house.
 However, you will have to rely on a wider array of methods and Spanish resources, aside from the aforementioned hiring a tutor method.